The Economy: 5. Banks

 Well, that's what I thought you'd like the story.

-So what happened is that essentially the publicans, so it's important to remember at the time that there was something like one pub for every 180 people in Ireland.
+So what happened is that essentially the publicans, so it's important to remember at the time that there was something like

+one pub for every 180 people in Ireland.
 So there are a lot of pubs.

-They knew their communities very well.
+A lot of pubs.
+And they knew their communities very well.

 So they knew, more or less, whether you, when you wrote a check, whether there was money in your bank account.

-And so the publicans, they couldn't actually check whether you had the money in the bank account, but they could make a reasonable guess about whether there was money, funds in your bank account and therefore whether that transaction would be honoured.
+And so the publicans, they couldn't actually check whether you had the money in the bank account, but they could make a reasonable guess about whether there was money, funds in your bank account, and therefore whether that transaction would be honoured.

 Right.